 HK-3 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

 .1 Board Members - Each Board Member (other than the ex-officio members) shall have both voice and vote in meetings of the Board of Directors and its committees.
+A staff member may also serve as Treasurer with voice but no vote.

 .2 Ex-officio Board Members - Unless entitled to vote under another provision of these Bylaws, the ex-officio members shall have voice but no vote in meetings of the Board of Directors and its committees.